pensquid/txt/README.md

-# txt
+# TXT

-A barebones private uploader for text files
+A barebones private uploader for text files.